 Networking: Challenging but Possible

 Whether your event is online or live, market fiercely.
-Build a timeline that takes into account the fact that your attendees have a much shorter time to make up their minds about the event.
+If you are planning a digital event or even a hybrid event, build a timeline that takes into account the fact that your attendees have a much shorter time to make up their minds about the event.
 There is no travel or overnight stays involved.
 Whole teams or departments can attend at a fraction of the cost of a live event.

 As we’re learning, sometimes live events are not possible, and having an alternative is always a good thing.
 But if nothing else, in the past few months, we have learned that nothing replaces human contact, If the current situation prompts us to augment our live event strategy with a digital component, we’ll have advanced our industry and our opportunities of connecting with our target markets.